 - 1/4 cup sprinkles

 - Preheat oven to 350F.
-Lightly grease two 4-inch springform pans.
+Wrap the outside of two 4 inch springform pans with foil.*

 - Melt 4 tablespoons butter then mix with the graham cracker crumbs.
 Press into the bottom and up the sides of both pans.